cssu/cssu.ca-old/firstyearguide/index.md

    So, how do you prevent this?
 It’s simple – submit early, download your code off of MarkUs to a lab computer, and run it!
 If it runs in the lab, it will run while grading.
 Even if it runs on your computer fine, that is not a valid reason for it to run properly while grading – **IT MUST WORK ON THE LAB COMPUTERS AS WELL**.
 Also, check your language settings on your computer – non-english characters have been known to mess-up the file, rendering it unrunnable on the lab computers (its weird, we know, but you should opt to be safe, rather than sorry).

-   Another important thing is copyrights and sharing your code.
-Most people think after their done their assignment they can post it on their Github and use it for their portfolio.
-The thing is many times these assignments have a lot of starter code and sometimes the profs would like to reuse the assignments. **Always ask for permission before posting assignments on public places (aka Github).** Otherwise you could be dinged for plagarism even if you didn't commit it yourself.
+   Another important thing to keep in mind is the ethics of copyright and code sharing.
+Most students think that after they have completed their assignments, they can post it on their Githubs and add it to their portfolios.
+The reason why this might not be such a good idea is because these assignments have a lot of starter code prepared by your professors, and sometimes profs like to reuse these assignments.
+You should always ask for the permission of your professors before posting your assignments on public platforms like Github.
+Otherwise, you could be held accountable for plagarism even if you didn't commit it yourself - as a student taking the same course in later years might find your assignment and copy it.

 ## Admission to a program